Lucy Beere: Bowls career

 In 2019, she won the singles and pairs silver medal at the Atlantic Bowls Championships and during the same year she won three gold medals at the European Bowls Championships.

-In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

 In 2022, she competed in the women's singles and the women's pairs at the 2022 Commonwealth Games.
 At the Games, Beere won Guernsey's first medal in 28 years, by winning the silver medal in the singles event where she lost by 21 shots to 17 in the final to Australian Ellen Ryan.

-Indoors
+In 2023, she was selected again as part of the team to represent Guernsey at the 2023 World Outdoor Bowls Championship.
+She participated in the women's singles and the women's pairs events.

-In 2018 she defeated Rebecca Van Asch in the final of the World Cup Singles and has finished runner-up twice.
+Shortly after the World Championships and still on the Gold Coast, Beere won the silver medal at the World Singles Champion of Champions for the second time, losing to Anne Nunes in the final, 2–5, 4–3, 3–6.
+Beere won a bronze medal at the 2024 European Bowls Championships.

 Honours

 Beere was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to bowls on Guernsey.